 You will record these observations as fieldnotes, which you will turn in as one part of the final assignment.
-You should have at least 1 full page of notes.
+You should have at least 1 full page of notes plus a drawn map of the space.
 You will then "write up" your fieldnotes into a coherent narrative that uses in-depth description to convey your experience to the reader.
 You will submit this as the second part of this assignment.
 Your narrative write-up should be 600-750 words.

-That is, you will submit TWO documents for points
+That is, you will submit THREE documents for points

-- Your detailed fieldnotes that you took during your observation (50 points)

-- A more formal written narrative describing in detail your experience, 600-750 words (150 points)
+- Your detailed fieldnotes (see discussion and example in lesson) that you took during your observation (50 points) - Drawn map of the space/place (50 points) - A more formal written narrative describing in detail your experience, 600-750 words (100 points)